google/codeu_coding_assessment_2017/README.md

 use to test your understanding.
 Keep in mind that the tests are just to help you get started; they are not exhuastive.
 To make sure you code is correct, we suggest you add some more tests.

+## How do I submit my code?

+You will be forking our repository, making a copy of your own, on which you will then upload your solution.
+Please follow carefully these steps, since we will not accept solutions submitted in any other way.
+These instructions assume a basic familiarity with the GitHub workflow.
+If you are new to GitHub, you can familiarize youself with the interface and the workflow using one of the many tutorials available online.

+ 1. Click on the "Fork" button that you should see on the top right corner of the GitHub page for this repository (the page you are currently viewing).
+ 1. Follow the on screen instructions to fork this repository to your personal GitHub account.
+ 1. **Only now** clone the repository to your computer (if you use the command-line tool, use `git clone <repository URL>`, if you use another Git GUI follow the specific instructions for that client.
+    + If you need the repository URL, you will find it by clicking on the green button that says "Clone or Download".
+    + Please make sure that you are cloning your personal repository (the one you forked to), and not the original one we shared with you.
+You can easily confirm that by veryfing that in the address bar it says:
+      ~~~
+      <your_username>/<repository_name>
+      ~~~
+      and not:
+      ~~~
+      google/<repository_name>
+      ~~~
+ 1. Working on the copy of your repository that you just cloned, Write and test your solution, you can use `git commit` to save your changes locally as many times as you want.
+When you are comfortable with your solution, go ahead and push it to the main repository:
+    ~~~
+    git push origin master
+    ~~~
+    + You can push as many intermediate solutions as you wish, we will only read your latest submission.
+ 1. Once you have pushed your solution, Copy and paste the link to your repository on your application form and proceed with the submission.

+Please follow these steps precisely, and verify that your code is uploaded correctly by checking it on the GitHub web interface before submitting.
+**We cannot accept any other form of submission.**